 ABE020 | Research and Thesis Design

-The main objective in regard to scientific knowledge (D.1) is to achieve the skill of conducting efficient and innovative research as well as the ability to plan complex research projects.
-The course is furthermore intended to raise awareness of current trends in academic writing and the need to question their applicability to own research.
-Thereby it supports the students’ ability to critical thinking (R.2d).
-In addition, the course aims to support interdisciplinary thinking as it covers a wide range of methods and motivates to overcome unidisciplinary approaches.
+The main objective in regard to scientific knowledge (D.1) is to achieve the skill of conducting efficient and innovative research within cultural contexts.
+The course is furthermore intended to raise awareness of current discourse in the cultural field, and the need to question its applicability to the students’ own research.
+Thereby it supports their ability to think critically (R.2d).
+In addition, the course aims to encourage interdisciplinary thinking as it covers a wide range of methods and motivates the participants to overcome unidisciplinary approaches.
 The discussions and debates are designed to stimulate an effective communication (T.1c,d,e).

 About the Lecturer(s)/Coach(es)